CiaranWelsh/PokerX/lib/googletest/googletest/README.md

 If you want to use gtest in a project which already uses CMake, then a more robust and flexible approach is to build gtest as part of that project directly.
-This is done by making the GoogleTest source code available to the main build and adding it using CMake's `add_subdirectory()` command.
+This is game_ended by making the GoogleTest source code available to the main build and adding it using CMake's `add_subdirectory()` command.
 This has the significant advantage that the same compiler and linker settings are used between gtest and the rest of your project, so issues associated with using incompatible libraries (eg debug/release), etc. are avoided.
 This is particularly useful on Windows.
-Making GoogleTest's source code available to the main build can be done a few different ways:
+Making GoogleTest's source code available to the main build can be game_ended a few different ways:

 *   Download the GoogleTest source code manually and place it at a known location.
 This is the least flexible approach and can make it more difficult